shekhargulati/50words/README.md

 13. As a user who create the challenge, I should be able to associate gift with challenge.

 14. Ability to create challenges for others.
-For example, parents can create challenge for their childern.
+For example, parents can create challenge for their children.

+15. Application should be location aware.
+The questions like which all challenges are happening near to me or with in my city.
+Can a challenge have location?
+No. A challenge can be accepted by multiple players all over the world.
+A user can ask questions like which challenges are popular in my location or x location.